tpoisot/ms_proba_networks/ms/maintext.md

 Networks can be used to describe indirect interactions between species through the use of paths.
-The existence of a path of length 2 between species $i$ and $j$ mean that they are connected through at least one additional species
+The existence of a path of length 2 between species $i$ and $j$ means that they are connected through at least one additional species
 $k$.
 In a probabilistic network, unless some elements are $0$, all pairs of species $i$ and $j$ are connected through a path of length 1, with probability
 $A_{ij}$.
 The expected number of paths of length $k$ between species $i$